Sinkinson/autocomplete/README.md

 ## How to use

-1. Clone the repo using: https://github.com/Sinkinson/autocomplete.git
+1. Clone the repo: `git clone https://github.com/Sinkinson/autocomplete.git`
 2. `cd` into the directory
 3. Run `npm install` to install dependencies
 4. Run `npm start` to start the application
-5. Navigate to the application via `http://localhost:3000`
+5. Navigate to the application using: `http://localhost:3000`

 ## Example usage